henryhuangbc/studysavv/README.md

 # How to contribute
 To contribute to this project, clone this repo and make a PR request.
 Contributions of any kind are greatly welcomed and appreciated!

+# Important Note
+It is generally best practice to include CSS, JS, and HTML files seperately in a project.
+This is a practice that will always work well.
+However, in this repository, all site data is handled through HTML files only.
+This is due to the way the webserver handles updates in CSS and JS files.
+We are currently in a migration towards seperated files, though that is not a priority right now.

 # Update Process
 ### Submit an issue